Replacing externally signed root CA certificate in vCenter - "Trusted root already exists"

 Resolution

-To resolve this issue, we will want to switch the Machine SSL certificate back to being self-signed by the internal VMCA.
+To resolve this issue, switch the Machine SSL certificate back to being self-signed by the internal VMCA.
 This will remove the dependency on the external CA allowing us to safely delete the old root/intermediate certificates from vCenter.
-We can then generate a new CSR through the UI and import the necessary certificates back into vCenter.
+We can then generate a new CSR through the UI and import the custom certificate back into vCenter-

-2. Replace Machine SSL certificate with VMCA certificate with vSphere Certificate Manager
+2. Replace the custom certificate with a VMCA signed certificate: Replace Machine SSL certificate with VMCA certificate with vSphere Certificate Manager

-3. Identify and remove the desired certs from the TRUSTED_ROOTS store in the VMware Endpoint Certificate Store
+3. Remove the previous Root and intermediate(if applicable) certificates from Trusted Roots store: Identify and remove the desired certs from the TRUSTED_ROOTS store in the VMware Endpoint Certificate Store